A Life to Be Lived

-An Update on Physiotherapy with the Ageing Person
+An Update on Physiotherapy for the Ageing Person Residing in the Community

 Lecturer: Dr Bhanu Ramaswamy OBE, FCSP, DProf.

-- To update them on neuro-musculo-skeletal aspects of the ageing body (with a focus on changes in gait and balance) of relevance to clinical practice with this population.
+1. To update them on neuro-musculo-skeletal aspects of the ageing body (with a focus on changes in gait and balance) of relevance to clinical practice with this population

-- To review contemporary research evidence about the benefits of physical activity, exercise for falls prevention, and recognition and management of frailty.
+2. To review contemporary research evidence about the benefits of physical activity, exercise for falls prevention, and recognition and management of frailty, with reference to secondary complications of the COVID-19 pandemic

-- To consider commonly used assessment tools and outcome measurement.
+3. To consider commonly used assessment tools and outcome measurement, and how these can be modified when assessing people online.

 By the end of the course, participants will be able to: